rahul-raoniar/The_Researchers_Guide/README.md

 * TS8.
 Interactive plots using ggvis
 * TS9.
 R Markdown and Shiny report preparation
 * TS10.
 Statistics with R
 * TS11.
-Supervised Machine learning (Regression, Classification, SVM, Trees and Artificial Neural Networks)
+Supervised Machine learning
+   + Regression
+   + Classification
 * TS12.
 Unsupervised Machine learning with R
+   + Clustering
+   + Association Analysis and Sequence Mining

 `These tutorial videos are a small contribution to the society from my side.` **Happy Coding :)